fujidana/vscode-spec-data/README.md

 ```

 The default template objects for the respective color themes can be found in [/src/plotTemplate.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/plotTemplate.ts) in the GitHub repository.
-From this, a user may be able to find the name of an attribute he/she wants to change.
+This may help a user to find the name of an attribute he/she wants to change.
 See the [Plotly.js Reference](https://plotly.com/javascript/reference/index/) for the complete list of the Plotly.js template attributes.

 ## Known Issues